Get started with UMSL

 Program structure

 Delivery of this program is 100% online: no campus visits are required.
-Courses are semester-based.
-Students typically take one or two classes each semester and finish in two to three years.
+Courses are semester based.
+Students typically take one or two classes each semester and finish in 12 to 18 months.

 Delivery